County Jails Struggle To Treat Mentally Ill Inmates

 Across the U.S., community resources for mental health continue to be stretched thin.

-In Illinois alone, for example, mental health services took a hit over the last several years.
+In Illinois alone, for example, mental health services took a hit over the past several years.
 Lawmakers went months without paying providers who were promised state funding.
 That led to behavioral health agencies reducing services; some permanently closed their doors.

 Lt.
 Ryan Snyder, who works at the Champaign County jail, says the reduction in mental health services has created a challenging situation for law enforcement.